bruce-awareit/mpd-sacd-archlinux/README.md

 An update for [mpd-sacd@aur.archlinux.org](https://aur.archlinux.org/packages/mpd-sacd)
 ---

+Thanks to [Maxim V. Anisiutkin](https://sourceforge.net/u/manisiutkin/profile/) and his outstanding work on the [Music Player Daemon SACD/DVD-A ISO decoder plugins](https://sourceforge.net/projects/mpd.sacddecoder.p/), listening to music from SACD ISO files on Linux is now possible.

 There are quick and dirty patches for fmt ver.
 11.1.2-1 and libnfs ver.
 6.0.2-3 on Arch Linux.
 Please refer to Issues of [MusicPlayerDaemon on GitHub](https://github.com/MusicPlayerDaemon/MPD)

 1. [Failed compile with libfmt-11.1.0 #2173](https://github.com/MusicPlayerDaemon/MPD/issues/2173)